 - Flat medium “MB6”

-We liked soft “MB1” type the most, but you can try different types and choose the ones you like best.
-Megasonex replacement heads are cheap, easily available and it literally takes 3 seconds to replace, which is handy considering that you’ll be often switching these with tongue scraper.
+We liked the soft “MB1” type the most, but you can try different types and choose the ones you like best.
+Megasonex replacement heads are cheap and easily available and it literally takes 3 seconds to replace, which is handy considering that you’ll be often switching these with a tongue scraper.

 Megasonex battery life and replacement

 Megasonex is equipped with a non-replaceable, rechargeable 4.8 V battery made in NiMH technology (which is short for nickel metal hydride).
 Its capacity is 250mA and its declared operating time (meaning full to empty) is 28 brushings, 3 minutes each, or about 2 – 3 weeks.
 Please note that it uses an older battery type (not the Li-Ion or Li-Poly that most smartphones use) which means it should be charged in a different manner not to degrade too quickly.
 We recommend charging it from time to time and not charging it after each use.
 Avoid discharging it completely and charging it to the max too often.